ragavanrajan/slackjokebot/README.md

 # slackjokebot
 using nodejs and slack- slackbot
 # @Jokebot
+# first step
+In the index.js file on the bot defining section  do the following
+1. add your token from slack API app- section Oauth> Bot User OAuth Access Token
+2. copy and replace it below
 > Simple slackbot built with Node.js and Slackbots.js that tells random Chuck Norris and Yo Mama jokes.

 ## APIs Used: